 The International Summer Externship program allows law students to learn about the law and legal institutions of the country where they are interning and to apply the skills they have learned in law school.
 The externship program is a minimum of 5 weeks, but students may arrange to stay longer.
 The externships present opportunities for learning and professional networking in both human rights law and international business law.
 Students intern at international business law firms, NGOs, government agencies, and foreign judicial offices.
 The externship program began in Brazil in the 1990s.
 USF students have traveled to Argentina, Cambodia, China, Haiti, India, Mexico, Vietnam, the Czech Republic, the Philippines and cities throughout Europe.

 To participate, students must have completed 28 law credits at USF School of Law, must be in good academic standing, and have health insurance coverage.

 Interns must file weekly time-sheets and e-mail reflections with the USF Program Director and the USF Coordinator.
 Law students receive 4 extern units of academic credit from USF for their participation in a five-week externship.
 For 4 extern units, students must record a minimum of 180 hours.

 Tuition deposit of $750 due: March 5, 2019

 Tuition payment deadline: May 1, 2019

 Students arrive at their destinations ready to learn, often bringing with them previous work experience in intellectual property, business and human rights.
 Competition for the externship positions is strong and priority is given to law students who are at or near the top of their class or who are fluent in the language of the country in which they wish to intern.
 Students are typically eligible to apply for the program at the end of their first or second years of law school.
-LLM students may apply to the program.
+ICL and IPTL LLM students may also apply to the program.